tldr-pages/tldr/pages/common/git-browse.md

 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-browse>.

-- Open the default web browser to the current Git repository upstream:
+- Open the first upstream in the default browser:

 `git browse`